 Once a person realizes that they have certain issues, you might think, “Hey, at least I’m not in denial, right?”
 But that’s only the first step.
 However, it can be such a difficult step when you first come to terms with the fact that you have certain issues.
 We all see ourselves in a certain light, and despite how others may see us, it’s great to think highly of ourselves and to feel good, confident, and have a good self-esteem.
+As well, we should all feel worthy of love and happiness.
 But one of the most important things that it takes in order to be a truly well rounded and evolved individual, is to know the difference between being confident, secure, humble, and to recognize your imperfections and things that you need to work on, from someone who’s arrogant, you know, “overly confident,” and who thinks that they’re flawless, and who never looks within, when there’s an issue in their life.

 Arrogance is ugly, but so is when people aren’t humble or never own up to their sh**.
 As well, when people aren’t self-aware, it can be quite unappealing too.
 I mean think about it, who would you rather spend your time and hang out with the type of person who acts perfect, flawless, is arrogant, and has their sh** together, but who never owns up to their mistakes, etc., or the type of person who tries their best, is confident, humble, self-aware, owns up to their mistakes, and pushes forward in their life on every level; spiritually, emotionally, intellectually, and tries hard to improve themselves?
 I would definitely rather spend my time with the type who’s knowingly imperfect, and who won’t be too proud or cocky, and who sees the obvious, that they’re imperfect.